What is Erythematous Mucosa in the Antrum?

 It’s important to note that erythematous mucosa is not a disease.
 It’s a sign of inflammation caused by an underlying disease or irritation, which has increased blood flow to the mucosa and turned it red.

-Doctors use the term erythematous mucosa to describe what they see when they use a lighted scope inserted into your mouth or rectum to examine your digestive tract(This process is known as endoscopy).
+Doctors use the term erythematous mucosa to describe what they see when they use a lighted scope inserted into your mouth or defecation route to examine your digestive tract(This process is known as endoscopy).
 The disorder it causes is determined by which part of your digestive tract is affected:

 Erythematous mucosa in the colon is termed Colitis

-Erythematous mucosa in the rectum is termed Proctitis
+Erythematous mucosa in the defecation route is termed Proctitis

 Gastritis usually affects the entire stomach, but it may also affect only the antrum or lower portion of the stomach.
 Gastritis may be acute (short-term) or chronic (long-term).